-The prices in this Bid have been arrived at independently without collusion, consultation, communications, or agreement, for the purpose of restricting competition, as to any natter relating to such prices with any other bidder, or with any competitor;
+The prices in this Bid have been arrived at independently without collusion, consultation, communications, or agreement, for the purpose of restricting competition, as to any matter relating to such prices with any other bidder, or with any competitor;

-- 1. Unless otherwise required by law, the prices which have been quoted in this Bid have not been knowingly disclosed by the Bidder and will not knowingly be disclosed by the Bidder prior to opening, directly or indirectly, to any other bidder, or to any competitor; and - No attempt has been made or will be made by the Bidder to induce any other person, partnership or corporation to submit or not to submit a bid for the purpose of restricting competition.

-Bidder's Name Date: Signature

-"NONDISCRIMINATION IN EMPLOYMENT IN NORTHERN IRELAND: MacBRIDE FAIR EMPLOYMENT PRINCIPLES"
+1. Unless otherwise required by law, the prices which have been quoted in this Bid have not been knowingly disclosed by the Bidder and will not knowingly be disclosed by the Bidder prior to opening, directly or indirectly, to any other bidder, or to any competitor; and corporation to submit or not to submit a bid for the purpose of restricting competition.
+Bidder's Name Date: Signature "NONDISCRIMINATION IN EMPLOYMENT IN NORTHERN IRELAND: MacBRIDE FAIR